+This procedure is legally required.

 The Student Success and Support Program, which includes components of matriculation, brings the student and the District into agreement regarding the student’s educational goal through the District’s established programs, policies, and requirements.
 The agreement is implemented by means of the student educational plan.

 Each student, in entering into an educational plan, will do all of the following: